Body Found At Citrus Heights Care Home Facility

 While police spent hours investigating this woman’s death, they do not suspect foul play.

-“At this point because of an abundance of caution we have our crime investigators to process the scene, Don’t have any evidence that there was foul play involved,” said Lt.
-Dave Gutierrez with Citrus Heights police.
+“At this point, because of an abundance of caution, we have our crime investigators to process the scene, Don’t have any evidence that there was foul play involved,” said Lt.
+Dave Gutierrez with Citrus Heights Police Department.

 Officials have not identified the woman or the man found inside that home.
 The investigation is ongoing.